-This paper examines data supplied by the Scottish Government on the approval rate for onshore wind farm appeals of up to 50MW capacity and consented wind farms exceeding 50MW, i.e. Section 36 applications, over the past five years.
+This paper examines data supplied by the Scottish Government on the approval rate for onshore wind farm appeals of up to 50MW capacity and consents for wind farms exceeding 50MW, i.e. Section 36 applications, over the past five years (2017-2021).

-The examination takes the form of a longitudinal study over the period 2017-2021 with a view to testing whether an observation by several wind farm campaign groups - that approval and consent rates are high, especially over the recent past, has merit.
+The examination takes the form of a longitudinal study with a view to testing whether an observation by several wind farm campaign groups - that appeal approval and consent rates are high, especially over the recent past, has merit.

-The analysis shows, with a high level of confidence, an association between an increase in appeals allowed (for wind farms up to and including 50MW capacity) together with the consenting of Section 36 applications between 2020-2021 in relation to the earlier period of 2017-2019.
+The analysis shows, with a high level of confidence, an association between an increase in appeals allowed (for wind farms up to and including 50MW) and consents of Section 36 applications between 2020-2021 in relation to the earlier period of 2017-2019.
 In other words, the rate of appeals allowed and consents granted has been statistically and significantly higher over the past two years than one might expect in relation to pre-Covid levels.